jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 In elementary school, you've learned that the number representation 123 means one-hundred-twenty-three, now you don't even think about it anymore.
 But why?
-Why does the that specific combination of those symbols 1, 2, and 3 mean one-hundred-twenty-three?
+Why does that specific combination of those symbols 1, 2, and 3 mean one-hundred-twenty-three?
 If you can recall, even if you don't have to do this computation right now, this is how you actually understand what number does it
 represent: